ericchartier4/F2021-Team-Yar/README.md

     This installs some of the requirements to run the application.
 7. Once that is done, run: "npm i passport passport-local passport-local-mongoose express-session dotenv" This installs the remaining requirements to run the application.
-8. You can now run the application by running the command: "nodemon app.js"
+8. You can now run the application by running the command: "nodemon app.js" You can use ctrl+c to stop it from running.
 9. The application is now running.
 In a browser, type "localhost:3000" and you will be taken to the login screen!